 What is an incident report?

-An incident report is a form to document all workplace illnesses, injuries, near misses and accidents.
+An incident report is a crucial document that records workplace illnesses, injuries, near misses, and accidents to ensure accountability and facilitate improvements in workplace safety.
 An incident report should be completed at the time an incident occurs no matter how minor an injury is.

 Here’s one example: